Nextflow workshop and hackathon at Pawsey

-Despite having been designed within the context of bioinformatics, the tool is not domain specific, and can be applied to any scientific field that makes use of computational pipelines, including but not restricted to data science, radioastronomy, …
+Despite being designed in the context of bioinformatics, NextFlow is not domain specific.
+NextFlow can be applied to other scientific fields using computational pipelines, including but not restricted to data science and radioastronomy.

-Training will be provided across general workflow, container and Nextflow specific topics.
-Each topic includes talks, demonstrations and practical sections which all participants can follow along with using the provided materials and computing environment.
+Training is provided across general workflow, container and Nextflow-specific topics.
+Each topic includes talks, demonstrations and practical sections, during which all participants can follow along using the materials and computing environment.
+Topics include:

 - Nextflow language syntax